caseywdunn/feuda_2017/manuscript.md

 The 20 state matrices are the same across all analyses since they are not recoded.
 Since all the 20 state matrices are the same, variation between 20-state results (as in the left side of each pane of Figure 1B) give insight into the technical variance of the inference process.

 Each new matrix was analyzed with phylobayes-mpi version 1.8.
 Analyses were run for 1000 generations, and a 200 generation burnin applied.
-The resulting tree files and posterior predictive scores were parsed for display with the code in <https://github.com/caseywdunn/feuda_2017/manuscript.rmd> .
+The resulting tree files and posterior predictive scores were parsed for display with the code in `manuscript.rmd`.

-The statistics presented in Supplemental Figures 1 and 2 were parsed from the Feuda *et al.* manuscript into the file `tidy_table_3.tsv` and rendered for display with the code on the source file for this document.
+The statistics presented in Supplemental Figures 1 and 2 were parsed from the Feuda *et al.* manuscript into the file `tidy_table_3.tsv` and rendered for display with the code in `manuscript.rmd`.

 ### Supplemental figures